Skip to content

 Push Back / Push Forward Together.

-Minnesota’s leaders, courts, and civil rights organizations have affirmed: equity strategies are protected, expected, and supported.
-Schools must stand together, alongside students and communities, to defend Minnesota’s values, reject federal overreach, and support a fully funded, equitable public education system—and a future Minnesota—rooted in equity, belonging, and shared responsibility.
+Minnesota’s leaders, courts, and civil rights organizations have affirmed: Equity strategies are protected, expected, and supported.
+Schools must stand together with students and communities to defend Minnesota’s values, reject federal overreach, and secure a fully funded, equitable public education system where every learner belongs and thrives.

 The Regulatory Review: The War on DEI